Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Today control of the canal has been handed over to the Republic of Panama, and it is not only trading ships that undertake the eight-hour trip through the canal, avoiding the long and treacherous route around Cape Horn at the tip of South America.
 Among the 14,000 ships a year that pass through the canal are hundreds of cruise liners, carrying excited tourists, and pleasure boats from motor launches to ocean-going yachts.
 On the shore the canal provides a spectacle for thousands more tourists who flock to watch the ships pass by, making it one of the most popular attractions for those who holiday in cosmopolitan Panama City, from where the waterway stretches toward the Caribbean to the city of Colon.

 The canal is made up of a series of locks and lakes, including the massive Lake Gatun, which was created by flooding acres of forest during construction.
-Another of the most spectacular parts of the canal is the Gaillard Cut, where labourers hacked their way through nine miles of solid rock.
+Another of the most spectacular parts of the canal is the Culebra Cut (formerly called Gaillard Cut), where labourers hacked their way through nine miles of solid rock.
 Cruising through the canal is a spectacular experience, more like sailing along a natural tropical river overhung with lush jungle foliage, than travelling along a man-made waterway.